 Currently, British citizens do not need a visa to enter EU countries and the ETIAS is not yet operational.
 The EU has announced that ETIAS is expected to be implemented in the last quarter of 2026, following the introduction of the Entry/Exit System (EES) in October 2025.
 However, the exact date has yet to be confirmed.

-Once they confirm the date, UK travellers will need approval in order to enter any country in the Schengen Area, and three others.
+Once they confirm the date, UK travellers will need approval in order to enter any country in the Schengen Area and Cyprus.

 These countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Germany, Greece, Finland, France, Hungary, Iceland, Italy, Liechtenstein, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Norway, Poland, Portugal, Romania, Sweden, Spain, Slovenia, Slovakia and Switzerland.